ballerina-platform/ballerina-distribution/examples/graphql-file-upload/graphql_file_upload.md

 # GraphQL service - File upload

-The Ballerina GraphQL module allows uploading files to a GraphQL schema.
+The Ballerina `graphql` module allows uploading files to a GraphQL schema.
 To enable file uploading in a GraphQL service, add the `graphql:Upload` record as an input parameter of a `remote` method inside a `graphql:Service`.
 The `graphql:Upload` record includes the details of the file that is being uploaded.
 The GraphQL file upload follows the _Graphql Multipart Request Spec_ to upload the files.
 Use this to create a GraphQL API where users can upload files.

 ::: code graphql_file_upload.bal :::